casanoe/dzBasic/README.md

 # DzBasic

-DzBasic is another way for scripting in Domoticz.
+DzBasic is a basic script system for simple and classic uses in Domoticz.

 It is a very simple Basic like language.
 It proposes the most essential functionalities and a simple event system.

 Its main characteristics are: